The Shasta College Financial Aid Office is an experimental site for the U.S. Department of Education.

 As part of the Shasta College default management plan, students with a prior history of loan discharge or default are automatically denied a loan.

 However, a new determination by the Director of Financial Aid may be requested.
 Eligibility will be reviewed on a case by case basis.
-Click here to print a
+Complete the Direct Loan Denial Appeal Request located under "Forms" on this page.

 Frequently Asked Questions Links: